diodechain/diode-docs/content/diode-brand-assets-guidelines.md

 ### **Branding Guidelines**

-* The logo and icon should be displayed in its original colors and proportions with sufficient clear space around it to maintain visibility and impact
+* The logo and icon should be displayed in its original colors and proportions with sufficient clear space around it to maintain visibility and impact.
-* If the primary logo or icon is not suitable, the monochrome or white version can be used
+* If the primary logo or icon is not suitable, the monochrome or white version can be used.

 ### **Color Palette**